tsunamayo/Starship-EVO/README.md

 - When creating a new issue you will have a template to fill in.
 You are **not** required to do so but it will help.
 - [Create a new issue](https://github.com/tsunamayo/Skywanderers/issues/new)

+# Blueprint guide for NPCs
+Should you want to help and see your creations integrated to the game, please refer to the guides below:
+Civilian Ships: #6515
+Pirate Ships: #6510
+Factions Ships: #6508

 # About

 Build **spaceships** and wander among the **stars**!